Medicare Denied Claim: Service Bundled Into Another

 - An office visit was billed alongside a procedure.
 If your doctor performed a procedure during the same visit, Medicare may consider the office visit evaluation to be part of the procedure payment.

-- Medicare’s bundling rules (CCI edits) flagged the claim.
-Medicare uses a system called the Correct Coding Initiative (CCI) to define which services are bundled.
-If two codes are on the CCI edit list, the smaller one is denied as bundled.
+- Medicare’s bundling rules flagged the claim.
+Medicare uses the National Correct Coding Initiative (NCCI) to define which procedure-code pairs are bundled.
+When two codes are on the NCCI procedure-to-procedure edit list, the secondary one is denied as bundled into the primary one.

 - The claim was missing a modifier.
-If the services were truly separate and distinct, the provider may need to add a modifier (such as modifier 59 or an X modifier) to show Medicare the services should be paid separately.
-Without it, Medicare applies the standard bundling rules.
+If the services were truly separate and distinct, the provider may need to add a modifier (such as modifier 59, or one of the X modifiers — XE, XS, XP, XU) to indicate under NCCI rules that the services should be paid separately.
+Without an appropriate modifier, Medicare applies the standard bundling rules.

 Should You Appeal?